 Copyright for Celebrants Work

-Is it sufficient to just quote the author of a poem or piece of prose in your ceremony to avoid breaking copyright?
+Can I just quote the author of a poem or piece of prose in my ceremony to avoid breaking copyright?

 Performance only means you simply read the piece - nothing more.
 For example, purchasing a book of poetry then reading directly from that.